The Domestic Moral Economy

 An ethnographic study of value in the Asia Pacific region.

-Following the appointment of Chris Gregory as Professor of Political and Economic Anthropology the Department of Social Anthropology has established a project that will investigate anthropological approaches to analysis of value after the failure of Bretton Woods and the loss of an international monetary policy, and the new rise of ‘money as value’.
+The project investigates anthropological approaches to the analysis of value after the failure of Bretton Woods and the loss of international monetary policy and the new rise of ‘money as value’.

 The first consists of an annual series of graduate seminars on anthropological approaches to value.
 This series is held in spring during Gregory’s annual visit to Manchester.
 These are aimed at graduate students in Anthropology at Manchester but others are welcome, especially postgraduate students in the North West Doctoral Training Centre (NWDTC).